lowcloudnine/programming_notes/index.md

 * [Ubuntu](http://www.ubuntu.com/) -- The OS I now use at work and home.
 * [Linux and other Un!x derivatives](lang:unix:start)
-* ['MWare Player']http://www.vmware.com/support/pubs/player_pubs.html) -- The Virtualization software I use on my laptop (my main computer) to run Linux and Unix.
+* ['VMWare Player'](http://www.vmware.com/support/pubs/player_pubs.html) -- The Virtualization software I use on my laptop (my main computer) to run Linux and Unix.
 Currently, I have VMs for Ubuntu and CentOS installed.
-I also have installed in used several of the [[http://www.turnkeylinux.org|Turnkey Virtual Appliances]] successfully.
+I also have installed and used several of the [Turnkey Virtual Appliances]([http://www.turnkeylinux.org) successfully.
 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads) -- An open source virtualization software currently owned by Oracle.
 Used by Vagrant.

 ## [Projects](projects:start)